canada-ca-terraform-modules/terraform-azurerm-mssql/README.md

 # Terraform for Azure Managed Database MSSQL

+## Summary
 Creates a MSSQL instance using the Azure Managed Database for MSSQL service.
+Examples for using the module can be found in the [examples/](examples/) folder.
+Changelog can be found in CHANGELOG.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements